 - Residual: The value not explained by the model

-In our simple model, homicide rates is the dependent variable.
-While, we try to explain high and low homicide rates with police expenditures and resource deprivation.
+In our simple model, homicide rates are the dependent variable.
+While we try to explain high and low homicide rates with police expenditures and resource deprivation.

 Our output table is as follows: